-The person may face financial challenges, forcing them to steal so that they can buy the drugs.
+The person may face financial challenges, forcing them to steal or go to great lengths to buy the drug.
 Ativan is expensive, and the fact that it is offered through prescription makes it hard to get.
 Because insurance will limit the amount of the drug you can take, you’ll pay more out of pocket for the drug as well.

 One may be spending so much of their time using the drug.
-If you find you or your loved one consuming much of their time using the drug, then it is a sign that they are addicted to it.
+If you find you or your loved one consuming much of their time using the drug, it is a sign that they are addicted.

 A person addicted to Ativan will compromise their responsibilities over the drug.
 They will forget their essential duties such as family, work, or school jobs because they overly consume the drug.
 This may result in broken families and may even cause users to lose their jobs.